nesquena/resume/README.md

  * **Alturn Solutions** (2007-2009) - Founded this company with Thomas Shafer, building appointment scheduling for health professionals.
  * **Talking Panda** (2005-2007) - Principal engineer on multiple iPod-related products available in Apple retail stores.
  * **iPodSoft** (2003-2005) - Founded to sell iPod-related software with several other developers.

+In addition, I worked for short periods of time with various other startups doing web and desktop development as well as freelancing on and off throughout my other jobs.

 # My Skills